Current Projects become a member

 Museum Building

-Our museum facility has come a long way in a relatively short amount of time thanks to the efforts of Society members and others.
-In late 2002, the building (former Eagle Point Baptist Church) was purchased and moved onto a lot left vacant when the historic hotel burned in December 2000.
-Transforming it from a religious building into a public museum and work space required an investment of money and hard work.
+Our museum facility has come a long way in a relatively short amount of time thanks to the efforts of Society members and many others.
+In late 2002, the building (the former Eagle Point Baptist Church) was purchased and moved onto a lot left vacant when the historic hotel building burned in December 2000.
+Transforming it from a religious building into a public museum and work space required an investment of much money and hard work.
 During the summer of 2003 improvements to the interior were undertaken.
-Smelly old carpet was removed, a storage room created, furniture brought in, electricity installed, and display cases hauled in.
-The museum space was painted, repaired, cleaned, and filled with exhibits in time for its grand opening during July’s All-Class Reunion.
+Smelly old carpet was removed, a storage room created, furniture and display cases brought in, and electric service installed.
+The museum space was painted, repaired, cleaned, and filled with exhibits in time for its grand opening during the 2003 DHS All-Class Reunion and Riverfest.
 New exhibits and artifacts are added continually.

-The museum is open during Drayton Riverfest and any time by appointment.
-Contact one of the Directors (see site menu above) to make arrangements.
+The Blessing Museum is open any time by appointment.
+Contact one of the directors (see site menu above) to make arrangements; a contact list is also posted near the museum door.

 Click for